fegrimaldi/stackstorm-mercury/README.md

 The repository consists of the following components:

-- **`actions/`**: This directory contains specific actions implemented using the base action classes defined in `lib/action.py`.
+- **`actions/`**: This directory contains specific actions implemented using the st2 base action class.
   - `send_email`: Uses the MS Graph API to send an email using OAUTH authentication.
+  - `send_gmail`: Uses the Google APIs to send an email using OAUTH authentication.
-  - `save_data_to_disk.py`: Saves text (CSV) or JSON to disk.
+  - `save_data_to_disk.py`: Saves text (CSV), list or dictionary to disk.
 Useful when saving logs to a temp directory, then attaching the log file to an email.
 The directory must exist and be writeable by user st2.

-- **`actions/lib/`**: This directory contains the base action.
-It includes the following files:
-  - `action.py`: Defines base action classes that serve as foundations for implementing specific actions related to email function.
-Loads configuration data and obtains an MS Graph API Token using OAUTH.

 - **`actions/workflows`**: Workflows
   - `email_syslog_report`: Runs a device syslog query (mysql), formats results to csv, saves it to disk, then emails the report as an attachment.
 As is, requires the use of a MySQL server Syslog database (rsyslog, rsyslog-mysql).
 Usually uses Adiscon LogAnalyzer as a web front end.
 Requires the mysql and csv pack.
 Orchestrates the following actions: